-When traveling, you don’t have to be in the arctic or in super high mountains to experience issues with coldness.
+When travelling, you don’t have to be in the arctic or in super high mountains to experience issues with coldness.
 Very low humidity, heavy rain, and strong winds can lead to so called “hypothermia”, where the due to the cold environment, the body is unable to maintain the heat which leads to freezing of body parts.
 If the low temperature is prolonged, muscular injury can occur.

 For people who are used to with tropical weather may also find uncomfortable to adjust when traveling to areas with cold climates.
 Because of the gradual exposure from heat to cold, they may get sick or catch colds or flu.